-When both restricted and unrestricted net assets are available, unrestricted resources are used only after the restricted resources are depleted.
+When both restricted and unrestricted net position are available, unrestricted resources are used only after the restricted resources are depleted.

-As of June 30, 2012, the District had no restrictions to net assets.
+As of June 30, 2014, the District had no restrictions to its net position.

 F. Water Revenue

 The first 15,000 gallons of water each month are billed by the county on the tax roll.
 Taxes are payable in two installments on December 10th and April 10th.
 The district bills for water use in excess of 15,000 gallons semi-annually.
 Revenues are recognized by the District when earned.